KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 ---
 ## Data is everywhere ...

 We consume data all the time.
-Take weather for example:
+Take your weather app for example:

 <img src="img/Ldn-apple-weather.jpeg" alt="Alt Text" width="425" height="900">